LinkedEarth/paleoTS/doc_build/source/working.rst

 Each folder in the tree represents a type of data (:ref:`data type <Data Type>`).
 Each subfolder means that a particular data type is a child of the parent folder.
 In short, they share common characteristics but also differences.
 The choice of data types is dictated by needs and ease of navigation.
 So far, all of the inputs/outputs in our workflows are either image files (plots) or JSON files (which contains all our data).
 Hence, it made sense to create types that correspond to these two file formats.

 We also have a special category of "InputData" which can either be a time series stored in JSON format or in LiPD format.
 Why couldn't we put time series under JSONFile?
-We could have; but separate workflows for each type of files would have been needed since PaleoTS can only reason on 'loadTS' if the inputs are of the same type (in this case *InputData*).
+We could have.
+However, separate workflows for each type of files would have been needed since PaleoTS can only reason on 'loadTS' if the inputs are of the same type (in this case *InputData*).
 So *InputData* was created for convenience.

 Select the folder *TimeSeries* and have a look at the different tabs:

 .. image:: /images/Data_TimeSeries.png

-Under *Metadata Properties*, two properties are considered: *isEvenlySpaced* and *hasTrend*, which are needed to reason over the steps in the workflow.
+Under *Metadata Properties*, three properties are considered: *isEvenlySpaced*, *needsEvenlySpaced*, and *hasTrend*, which are needed to reason over the steps in the workflow.
 If you click on the *Metadata Extractor* tab, you should see the following:

 .. image:: /images/Data_extractor.png